SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Methods

 where

-Here, $W^z$ is the trainable scalar which is partial output from Block8 in Fig \ref{fig:1}(a)., where the other 2K+1 dimension are represented by $W^{s}$ in Equa.(4). $\circ$ is hadamard product.
+$W^z$ is the trainable scalar which is partial output from Block8 in Fig \ref{fig:1}(a).
+Similarly, $W^a$ is the trainable parameter in AIN module and $\mathcal{H_{AIN}}(\cdot)$ is feature extractor sharing the first 3 blocks with SPN. $\circ$ is hadamard product.
 We design a learnable update gate $\alpha$, which can receive signals from SPN and perceive the difficulty of different tasks.
-It is responsible for controlling the balance between the input image x and the predicted auxiliary inner-offsets. $g(x{(i,j)})$(or $x(i,j)$) is the updated (or input) image at the coordinate $(i,j)$, $x_{\text{offsets}}(i,j)$ represents the predicted offsets at that coordinate.
-Here, the offset $x_{\text{offsets}}(i,j)$ is predicted by the proposed AIN, whose workflow is illustrated in Figure \ref{fig:1} and the architecture is given in Table 1.
+It is responsible for controlling the balance between the input image x and the predicted auxiliary inner-offsets. $g(x)$ (or $x$) is the updated (or input) image.
+Here, $x_{\text{offsets}}$ is predicted by AIN, whose architecture is also given in Table 1.
+As chromatic transformation is pixel-to-pixel mapping on each coordinate and thus requires no need of spatial shift.
 The AIN first divides the image into small patches and then predicts offsets for each.
-All the offset values are activated by $Sigmoid(\cdot)$ and mapped into the size of input image via bilinear interpolation.
-After that, the enhanced SPT will be performed on the updated images, and the comprehensive transformation can be fomulated by
+All the offset values are activated by $sigmoid(\cdot)$ and mapped into the size of input image via common upsampling (\eg{bilinear interpolation}).
+The auxiliary inner-offsets can mitigate the \textit{pattern confusion} through slight intensity-level perturbations $x_{\text{offsets}}(i,j)$ on each coordinate $(i,j)$.
+Assisted by AIN, the enhanced transformation will be performed on the updated images, and the comprehensive transformation $\hat{\mathcal{T}}$ can be formulated upgrading Equa.
+(2) by

-Note that the transformation manipulates the intensity without ruining the structure-patterns all the time.
-The detailed network and the overall structure are also illustrated in Table 1 and Figure \ref{fig:1}, respectively.
+The detailed network and the overall structure are also illustrated in Table 1 and Fig. \ref{fig:1}.